mj3f/mj3f.github.io/content/blog/integration-testcontainers.md

 ## Prerequisites

-- A Web API project setup with a database, and at least one endpoint to test again.
+- A Web API project setup with a database, and at least one endpoint to test against.
 - Docker installed on your machine.

 ## Setup